kiboschool/course-web-application-development/src/lessons/final-project.md

 - you may use  a library to manage authentication and authortization
 - you may deploy your application to the web

+## Presentations

+During the final weeks of class, your team will present your project to the rest of the class.
+You'll have 5 minutes to share what the application does, explain the code for one feature, and share challenges you faced in creating the application.